tkellen/json-api/format/index.md

 has-many relationships.
 Document-based storage should check the has-many relationship before appending to avoid duplicates.

-If all of the specified resources can be added to, or are already present in, the relationship then the server **MUST** return a successful `204 No Content` response.
+If all of the specified relations can be added to, or are already present in the relationship then the server **MUST** return a successful `204 No Content` response.

 > Note: This approach ensures that a request is successful if the server's